yeahglo/post-install-config/README.md

 <img width="1096" alt="Screen Shot 2023-07-10 at 8 38 24 AM" src="https://github.com/yeahglo/post-install-config/assets/91516100/f96fa232-d29c-42ce-b204-a94779417277">

-**_For our Supreme Admin, we're turning all of these permissions on.
-Notice there are plenty of permissions you can adjust under Tickets, Tasks, and Knowledgebase._**
+**_Turn on all of these permissions.
+There are plenty of permissions under Tickets, Tasks, and Knowledgebase._**

 <br/>

-**Step 2: Create a Department** - Departments determine ticket routing and allow you to customize settings.
+**Step 2: Create a Department** - Departments determine ticket routing.
 - Navigage to Admin panel > Agents > Roles > Add New Department
 - Name the department "System Administrators"
 - Leave the defaults settings for now